danforthcenter/bioinformatics/docs/htcondor_running_jobs.md

 condor_submit -interactive accounting_group=$CONDOR_GROUP getenv=true request_cpus=1 request_memory=1G
 ```

-The CPU and memory (RAM) can be adjusted accordingly.
-Furthermore, any
-additional HTCondor job parameters can be supplied to the command.
+* CPU and memory (RAM) can be requested* Condor creates a mini-machine on one of the executable servers for your use* Fees accrued regardless of usage once the session has started (since these resources are checked out and are unavailable to the queue)

 ## Job control